 In case you’re still trying to clear out the odd Almond Joy leftover from Halloween, Judi’s tip may help.

-At Amazon: Band-Aid Brand Adhesive Bandages, Variety Pack, 280 Count Rachael shares her solution to an age-old problem: Here’s my hack for removing those pesky band-aids that kids love to put on and HATE to have taken off: If you dip a cotton ball or q-tip in oil (olive or baby) and rub it against […]
+Rachael shares her solution to an age-old problem: Here’s my hack for removing those pesky band-aids that kids love to put on and HATE to have taken off: If you dip a cotton ball or q-tip in oil (olive or baby) and rub it against the band-aid, it will allow the band-aid to just fall […]

 Ginger reminds us: If you’re traveling with a toddler and a portable DVD player, remember to clean the DVD’s before you get on the plane!
 Believe me, that will be 2 minutes well spent.
 Didn’t I hear somewhere (here?) that you can clean DVDs with baby wipes?
 Can someone confirm that?
 Related: Bungee cord a […]